 To strengthen financial protection, outpatient medicines need to be more affordable for people.
 In mid-2017, the government introduced an outpatient medicines programme targeting the poorest households, pensioners, veterans and people with disabilities, but uptake has been modest.
 Only 1% of spending on outpatient medicines came from public sources in 2017.
 Low-cost generic medicines are generally less available in retail pharmacies than more expensive branded products.
 This is likely to skew consumption towards higher-priced medicines.
 To increase the affordability of medicines, the outpatient medicines programme should be extended significantly to cover both more medicines and more people.
 Stronger price regulation and steps to encourage the rational prescribing and use of medicines require immediate attention.

 Weak regulation of health service prices and provider ability to charge patients extra (balance billing) also contribute to high out-of-pocket payments for inpatient and outpatient care.
-A side effect of the reforms is that informal payments are no longer a problem in Georgia because in most of cases providers can set their own prices and require patients to pay the difference between the price and the UHCP tariff.
+Despite significant progress made towards eliminating informal payments, providers in Georgia can set their own prices and require patients to pay the difference between the price and the UHCP tariff.

 The co-payment system is complex and potentially confusing for patients.
 Protection mechanisms are ineffective.
 Annual ceilings on UHCP benefits, the use of percentage co-payments and provider ability to charge patients extra results in high out-of-pocket payments.